The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Allstate's customer service isn't always the best.

 According to J.D.
 Power, Allstate's claims service is below average.
-This could mean it takes longer to get your house fixed after a claim.
-Customers might also have issues with getting in touch with claims representatives and getting questions answered.
+This could mean it takes longer to get your house fixed after it's damaged.
+Customers might also have issues with getting in touch with company representatives and getting questions answered.

 Best Illinois home insurance for bundling: State Farm